DataDog/hiring-engineers/answers.md

 ## Level 2
 ### Visualizing your Data
-In this section you will clone the starting dashboard, add additional metrics, and make sure your email recieves a snapshot with @notification.
+In this section you will clone the starting dashboard, add additional metrics, and make sure your email recieves a snapshot with an @notification.

 ### Walkthrough 2